delacey/GPT-Transcriber-WhatsApp/README.md

 # GPT-Transcriber for WhatsApp

-Allows someone to send an m4a file via WhatsApp to a specified phone number via Twilio, at which point the file is transcribed by Deepgram and summarized using GPT4.
+Allows someone to send an m4a file via WhatsApp to a specified phone number via Twilio, at which point the file is transcribed by Whisper and summarized using GPT4.
 The summary is then sent back to the original sender.

 This project is designed to provide an efficient solution to transcribe and summarize audio from meetings, Zoom calls, or regular phone calls, and then share the summaries with team members.
 The project alleviates the need for manual note-taking and ensures that meeting summaries are comprehensive and accurate.

 ## Features

 - Receive audio files through WhatsApp
-- Transcribe audio using the Deepgram API
+- Transcribe audio using the Whisper API
 - Summarize transcriptions with OpenAI GPT-4
 - Send summaries back to the sender via WhatsApp